Meet the Orlando Lactation Team

 Carmen was born and raised until her teen years on the beautiful island of Puerto Rico.
 She is fluent in Spanish, English and has a conversational understanding of Portuguese.
 In 2002 she started her career in infant care when she decided to get her Child Development Associate and open her at-home daycare.
 At the time, Carmen had a precious newborn which she wanted to stay at home with.
 She aimed to help other parents needing trustworthy and loving newborn care.
 After relocating to Florida, Carmen’s caring nature and desire to assist in the healing process motivated her to become a Licensed Massage Therapist.
 Carmen has advanced certifications in many medical and holistic massage modalities.
 She became very passionate about helping her patients reach their highest wellness potential.
 Carmen started a lymphatic, prenatal/postpartum massage practice in 2005 and has been helping moms for almost two decades.
 In 2020 Carmen became a Registered Nurse in Labor and Delivery with cross-training in Advanced Neonatal Care.
 She enjoys caring for every little one that comes her way while providing parents with the educational and emotional support they need at such an important time.
 Carmen has two precious children; she enjoys baking and decorating professional cakes, gospel music, listening to motivational messages, cooking Hispanic food, and having a good meal with great company.

-Elizabeth Nash, RN, BSN, CPN
+Beth Nash, BSN, RN, CPN

 Beth is an Orlando Native!
 She received her nursing degree from Valencia College and went to UCF for her BSN.
 She has been a pediatric nurse since 2011, which is something she has wanted for most of her life – the idea of helping the innocent made this career even more rewarding.
 She was a pediatric ER nurse for the first seven years, after which she moved to pediatric cardiac ICU where she still works today.
 Beth has been nominated for the Nurse Excellence Award two times, once in Atlanta and just recently in Orlando.
 She is a runner who lives for race days.
 Beth also loves traveling, hiking, music concerts and Broadway shows.
 She has a dog named Phoebe and 2 cats name Monica and Chandler.
 Yes, she is a big Friends fan!